 What trust signals does a business website need?

-At least one case study or result referenced: yes or no?
+Is there at least one case study or result referenced anywhere on the site?
+Yes or no?

 3. Clear Calls to Action on Every Page